 - The Congressional Research Service’s 2015 report on impeachment and removal.

-- Trump says the stock market would crash if he’s impeached.
+- Trump said the stock market would crash if he’s impeached.

-- QuickTake explainers on the emoluments clause, the conflict-of-interest questions that continue to shadow Trump and the Trump-Russia saga.
+- QuickTake explainers on the emoluments clause and the Trump-Russia saga.

 - Bloomberg View columnist Noah Feldman on the difference between crimes and high crimes.

 - Would the drafters of the U.S. Constitution approve of impeachment for a campaign-finance violation?